 Section 2(20) of the Central Goods and Services Tax Act, 2017 defines a “casual taxable person” who:

-For example, if a garment manufacturer from Punjab has to supply goods to buyers in an exhibition held in Delhi for ten days, he would be a casual taxpayer in Delhi.
+For example, consider a garment manufacturer from Punjab.
+If a garment manufacturer has to supply goods to buyers in an exhibition held in Delhi for ten days, the manufacturer must register as a casual taxpayer in Delhi.

 So the key points are: